chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that convert a number from base2 to base 10
+script that print all possible combinations of two letters